WordPress/wporg-plugin-guidelines/guideline-10.md

-**10. The plugin must not embed external links on the public site (like a “powered by” link) without explicitly asking the user’s permission.**
+**10. The plugin must not embed external links or credits on the public site without explicitly asking the user’s permission.**

-Any such options available in the plugin must default to NOT show the link.
-Advertising from third parties is permitted only when user tracking features are disabled by default.
+All "Powered By" or credit displays and links included in the plugin code must be optional and default to _not_ show the links.
+Users must opt-in to displaying any and all credits and links.
+Plugins may not require credit or links in order to function.
+Services are permitted to brand their output as they see fit, provided the code is handled in the service and not the plugin.